Skip Ribbon Commands

 Acetaminophen Dosing Tables for Fever and Pain in Children

-Acetaminophen (also known as Tylenol®, Feverall®, Tempra®, Actamin®, and Panadol®) is a medicine used to reduce fever and pain.
-It is an "over-the-counter" medicine, meaning that you can get it without a doctor’s prescription.
+Acetaminophen (also called paracetamol) is a medicine used to reduce fever and pain.
+It is sold as a generic or store brand and under brand names such as Tylenol®, Feverall®, Tempra®, Actamin®, and Panadol®.
+In the United States, acetaminophen is sold "over-the-counter," meaning that you can get it without a doctor's prescription.

-Giving the wrong amount, or dose, of medicine is one of the biggest problems parents have when giving acetaminophen to children.
+Giving the wrong amount of medicine is one of the biggest mistakes parents make when giving acetaminophen to children.

-The tables* below can help you figure out the right amount to give.
+The tables* below can help you figure out what dose to give.
 (Find a print-friendly version here.)
-Use your child’s weight to decide on the right amount to give.
-If you do not know your child’s weight, use your child’s age.
-Be sure to check with your child’s doctor to make sure you are giving the right amount.
+Use your child's weight to decide on the right amount.
+If you do not know your child's weight, use your child's age.
+Be sure to check with your child's doctor to make sure you are giving the right amount.

 Acetaminophen Dosage Table for Fever & Pain: Birth to 3 Years of Age: